garybgenett/gary-os/README.md

   * `qemu-system-x86_64 -m 4096 -kernel [...]/gary-os-[...].kernel`

-To use it "for real", follow the brief instructions in the [USB Drive & Grub Rescue] or [Windows Dual-Boot] sections, depending on whether your current platform is Linux or Windows.
+To use it "for real", follow the brief instructions in the [Grub] or [Windows] sections, depending on whether your current platform is Linux or Windows.
 Apple platforms are not supported.

 For advanced users with an existing bootloader (such as Grub), you can add an entry pointing to the file on disk.
 In Grub, this looks something like: